 The following shall apply only if you have elected to license the applicable product:

-This shall apply only if you are ordering Archive Collections or Thematic Collections:
+This shall apply only if you are ordering Archive Collections:

-The fees for Archive Collections or Thematic Collections are comprised of: (1) an Archive Capital Fee (“ACF”, a one-time fee per Collection aimed at ensuring the long term preservation, upgrading, and enhancements of the scholarly materials in the JSTOR archive, for certain collections such one-time fee is a Network Participation Fee) and (2) an Annual Access Fee (“AAF”, a periodic payment covering Institutional Licensee’s access to the JSTOR Archive).
+The fee for Archive Collections is comprised of an Annual Access Fee (“AAF”, a periodic payment covering Institutional Licensee’s access to the JSTOR Archive).
 The AAF is subject to reasonable annual increases upon renewal of the Agreement.
-Based on your institution’s level of JSTOR participation, your institution may also be eligible in JSTOR’s discretion to either: (1) pay out the ACF pro-rated over a period of years as specified in the applicable invoice; (2) pay a one-time fee per collection (a portion of which shall consist of the ACF); or (3) pay a one-time fee to gain access to all the content in a specified collection at the time of licensing with an annual new content fee to access content which will be added to that collection during the calendar year.
+Based on your institution’s level of JSTOR participation, your institution may also be eligible in JSTOR’s discretion to either: (1) pay a one-time fee per collection or (2) acquire access to a full collection inclusive of all JSTOR Archive Collections Content and Primary Source Materials by agreeing to pay a percentage increase on your current total AAF (or a minimum AAF for new JSTOR participants) each year until the AAF reaches an agreed upon amount (such percentage and final amount to be set by JSTOR in its discretion and subject to adjustment based on changes to Institutional Licensee, including but not limited to, the number of users, mergers, or other corporate changes).
 You may select any payment option for which you may be eligible.
 You may also elect to add access for your institution’s alumni through a secure portal or via an authenticated web site by paying an additional 10% of the total AAF (or other percentage set by JSTOR to better reflect the usage by your alumni relative to your other Authorized Users or otherwise upon reasonable notice).

-In recognition of the important archival function provided by JSTOR, should you terminate access to a JSTOR collection, your institution may resume access to that collection and all content subsequently added to that collection at any time through payment of only the AAF (and any outstanding prorated installments of ACF).
+In recognition of the important archival function provided by JSTOR, should you terminate access to a JSTOR collection, your institution may resume access to that collection and all content subsequently added to that collection at any time through payment of only the AAF (with the understanding Institutional Licensees who had agreed to the full collection as per (2) above will be charged the AAF at the percentage pricing level they had reached before terminating access).

 This shall apply only if you are ordering titles from Books at JSTOR: